 - Understand the forces generated in falls

-No prior training is required.
-Students will be required to present photo I.D. on arrival and complete a ‘Fitness to Complete Training’ form.
-The student is required to declare any medical issue that may exclude them from full participation.
+- Complete a ‘Fitness to Complete Training’ form.
+The student is required to declare any medical issue that may exclude them from full participation

 Your Statement of Attainment does not have an expiry date, however, WAHA (Working at Heights Association) and industry standards recommend retraining every two years.